wolfv6/keybrd_DH/examples/shiftRegs/README.md

 sr4_keys.ino consumes 63 microseconds per scan.
 40 of those microseconds are waiting for the photo-transistor to stabilize in the scan() function.

-    63 - 40 = 23 microseconds per scan, sr4_keys.ino can not monitor the trackball
+    63 - 40 = 23 microseconds per scan that sr4_keys.ino can not monitor the trackball

 A 52-key DodoHand has 4 times more shift registers as sr4_keys.ino

-    23 * 4 = 92 microseconds per scan, 52-key DodoHand can not monitor the trackball
+    23 * 4 = 92 microseconds per scan that 52-key DodoHand can not monitor the trackball

 A keyboard should be scanned at least every 10,000 microseconds (10 milliseconds).
 The remaining time can be used to monitor the trackball.

-    92us / 10000us = .92% of trackball signals are missed while scanning shift-register daisy chains
+    92us / 10000us = 0.92% of trackball signals are missed while scanning 52-key DodoHand

 # Strobe buffer (sr5_dodohand_PCB)
 To achieve fast polling, 26 keys are strobed simultaneously.